 |Channel||Customize bot functionality for each channel.|

 |Action||Drag and drop action nodes.|

 |Variables||Variables are used to store and retrieve specific data in a flow.|

 |Language||Choose the language(s) in which your bot can be accessed.|

 To create a flow, follow the below steps:

 Click + Create a new flow.

-If you want to select from the available templates, click a suitable template from the Flow template dialog box.
-To know more about templates, click here.
+- To choose from the available templates, click on a suitable template in the Flow Template dialog box.
+For more information about templates, click here.